 Always apply to dry skin.

-Wet skin makes it easier for ingredients to penetrate, so wait 15-30 minutes after washing your face to apply any acids.
+Wet skin makes it easier for ingredients to penetrate, so wait 15-30 minutes after washing your face before you apply any acids.

 Avoid Sensitive Areas

-The skin just below your eyes is the thinnest on your entire body.
+The skin below your eyes is the thinnest on your entire body.
 It's probably a good idea to avoid putting harsh acids there.
 Some people have redness and irritation at the base of the nose.
-It's hard to work around your nose so if you have this problem, consider placeing a small amount of vaseline there to protect those areas.
+It's hard to work around your nose, so if you have this problem, consider using a small amount of vaseline on these areas.

 Eye Creams are a Rip-off

-You can purchase special eye creams, but they are very expensive.
-The primary difference between eye creams and other creams is that eye creams contain smaller amounts of the active ingredient.
-It's easy to see why this makes them less irritating, but why does it make them more expensive?
+You can purchase special eye creams, which are very expensive.
+The primary difference between eye creams and other creams is that eye creams contain smaller amounts of active ingredients.
+It's easy to see why this makes them less irritating, but why is it more expensive?
 I think this is a classic marketing rip-off.
-Instead of wasting money on eye cream, consider reducing the concentration yourself by applying oil or mixing the acids with moisturizer.
+Instead of wasting money on eye cream, reduce the concentration by applying oil or mixing the acids with moisturizer.

 Cleanse face and wait 30 minutes for it to dry.
 Apply vaseline to protect sensitive areas of your face as needed.
 Apply a small amount of product to your face and leave for 30 minutes.
 Wash off with a gentle cleanser.
 Apply a gentle moisturizer.WEEK 2: Oil Underneath

 As always, cleanse your face and wait 30 minutes.
 Apply vaseline if and where you need to.
-Every second day, apply moisturizer or skin oil to your face, then use a small amount of product on top of that.
+Apply moisturizer or skin oil to your face every second day, then apply a small amount of product.
 You can also moisturize after adding the product if you want.
-Leave it on overnight, unless you get a bad skin reaction.
+Leave it on overnight unless you get a bad skin reaction.
 On your off days, wash and moisturize.WEEK 3 And 4: Bare skin, every third day.